wnetzel/MCT-teamA-2021/Pd Assignment 5/ReadMe.txt

 - Arvid.
 He created the PD patch and MobMuplat application for the Ondes Beezenot.
 - Joachim.
 He created the Musical Bugs PD patch and MobMuPlat application.
 - Kristian.
 He created the Substractive Sythesizer PD patch and MobMuPlat application.
 - Sofía.
-She created a MobMuPlat application for one of her patches but other patches were chosen.
-She colaborated in the MobMuPlat application for the Substractive Synthesizer, especially the tilt functions.
+She created a MobMuPlat application for one of her patches but the other patches were chosen for this assignment.
+She colaborated in the MobMuPlat application for the Substractive
+Synthesizer.

 Everyone helped in the testing of each other's apps.